-Interested parties in a coronial investigation are people or organisations the coroner considers to have a particular interest in the investigation.
+Interested Parties in a coronial inquiry are people or organisations the coroner considers to have a particular interest in the inquiry.
 Under the Coroners Act 2006, this interest needs to be more than, or different to, the interest of a member of the general public.

-Interested parties are formally notified if any significant matters arise during the investigation, such as if the Chief Coroner decides to initiate an inquiry.
-Interested parties can request further details about the attacks and, if they think that there are issues or concerns that haven’t been resolved by the court process or the Royal Commission of Inquiry, they can let the Chief Coroner know.
-Later in the process, if an inquest hearing is held, interested parties may also have the chance to be involved in the hearing.
+Interested Parties are formally notified if any significant matters arise during the inquiry.
+Interested Parties may be able to make submissions to the coroner as part of the coronial inquiry.
+Later in the process, if an inquest hearing is held, Interested Parties may also have the chance to be involved in the hearing.

-Groups, organisations or individuals who are not family members of the Shaheed or victims of gunshot wounds will need to apply to become an interested party.
+Groups, organisations or individuals who are not family members of the deceased or victims of gunshot wounds will need to apply to become an interested party.

-Once you’ve filled in the form, email it to the Office of the Chief Coroner at firstname.lastname@example.org.
-The Chief Coroner will consider your application and let you know the outcome.
+Once you’ve filled in the form, email it to Coronial Services at email@example.com.
+Coroner Windley will consider your application and let you know the outcome.

 Other ways to keep up to date

-You don’t need to be an interested party to be kept up to date with the Chief Coroner’s investigation.
-You can find out what’s happening at any time by visiting this website at masjid attacks coronial process.
+You don’t need to be an interested party to be kept up to date with the Coroner’s Inquiry.
+You can find out what’s happening at any time by visiting this website at Christchurch masjidain coronial process.